 Must have a Coinbase account

-Available only to Coinbase users, the Coinbase Card is a Visa-backed card available in the U.S. (with the exception of Hawaii) and internationally that allows cardholders to spend their bitcoin and other cryptocurrencies most anywhere Visa is accepted (there is a list of exclusions).
-You can use it for PIN purchases and ATM withdrawals, and using the app, you can make contactless purchases as well.
-And, at sign up, you can select from one of two rewards options so you can get money back on your purchases.
+Available only to Coinbase users, the Coinbase Card is a Visa-backed card available in the U.S. (except Hawaii) and internationally that allows cardholders to spend their Bitcoin and other cryptocurrencies most anywhere Visa is accepted (there is a list of exclusions).
+You can use it for PIN purchases, ATM withdrawals, and the app for contactless purchases.
+The card also offers rewards so you can get up to 4% back on your purchases.

-Coinbase Card supports nine cryptocurrencies and how much you can spend is directly related to your bitcoin balance, just like your traditional debit card, up to a ₤10,000 daily limit for purchases and ₤500 for ATM withdrawals for international users.
-For U.S. users, the daily spending limit is $2,500 and the ATM withdrawal limit is $1,000.
+Coinbase Card supports 50+ cryptocurrencies, and how much you can spend is directly related to your Bitcoin balance, just like your traditional debit card, up to a ₤10,000 daily limit for purchases and ₤500 for ATM withdrawals for international users.
+For U.S. users, the daily spending limit is $2,500, and the ATM withdrawal limit is $1,000.

-The card (and your personal information) is protected by security features including two-step authentication, instant card freeze via the website or app, bank-level AES-256 encryption, and all Coinbase employees are subject to a background check.
+The card (and your personal information) is protected by security features including two-step authentication, instant card freeze, bank-level AES-256 encryption, and all Coinbase employees are subject to a background check.

-There is no card issuance or transaction fee for U.S. users, although overseas users must pay ₤4.95 and 2.9%, respectively.
+There is no card issuance fee but a 2.49% transaction fee for U.S. users.
+Overseas users must pay ₤4.95 and 2.9%, respectively.
 The card also comes with a host of other fees, so make sure to check the fee chart (available on the website) before signing up for a card.

 Best for Multiple Cryptocurrencies : CoinZoom

-Why We Chose It: CoinZoom supports nearly four dozen coins in an account that’s linkable to the CoinZoom Visa.
+Why We Chose It: CoinZoom supports 50+ coins in an account that’s linkable to the CoinZoom Visa.